borgs-app/borgs/README.md

 ### Generate Borg

+A random Borg can be generated using the method call below.

 ```solidity
 function generateBorg() external payable usable returns(uint256)
 ```

-Once more than 1 borg has been generated it is then possible to breed the borgs (as long as both are owned by the persion trying to breed)

 ### Breed Borgs

+Once more than 1 borg has been generated it is then possible to breed the borgs (as long as both are owned by the persion trying to breed).

 ```solidity
 function breedBorgs(uint256 borgId1, uint256 borgId2) external usable returns(uint256)